 Skip to main content

-Thinking about having an air-to-air heat pump installed?
+Thinking about installing an air conditioner?
 Here’s what you need to know.

 Installer putting an air-to-air heat pump on the wall

-Installing an air-to-air heat pump (also known as air conditioner) is a specialist process.
-It should be carried out by a professional who can advise you on suitability and specification and install quality units with the minimum of disruption for maximum effectiveness.
+Installing an air conditioner (also known as an air-to-air heat pump) is a specialist process.
+It should be carried out by a professional who can advise you on suitability and install quality units that deliver maximum effectiveness with the minimum of disruption.

-There are six main steps to air-to-air heat pump installation:
+There are six main steps to installing an air conditioner:

-Step 1: Installation of the heat pump indoor unit(s).
-First, your contractor will install the wall-mounted, floor-standing or ceiling-concealed heat pump indoor units, which are designed to emit warm or cold air into your rooms.
+Step 1: Install the indoor AC unit(s).
+First, your contractor will install the wall-mounted, floor-standing, or ceiling-concealed AC indoor units, which are designed to emit warm or cold air into your rooms.

-Step 3: Installation of the heat pump outdoor unit.
-Then they will install the heat pump outdoor unit, usually mounting it on the side of your home.
-In colder places, the unit must be off the ground, above where snow could settle.
+Step 3: Install the outdoor AC unit.
+The next step is to install the outdoor AC unit.
+This is usually mounted on the side of your home.
+In colder locations, the unit must be off the ground and above where snow could settle.

-Step 4: Connection of electrical wiring.
-Afterwards, they will connect up the electrical wiring.
-Wires should be insulated as necessary.
+Step 4: Connect electrical wiring.
+Afterwards, the installer will connect the electrical wiring.
+The wires should be insulated as necessary.

-Step 5: Connecting the piping.
-They will link up the refrigerant pipes that transport hot gas or cold liquid to the indoor units and the drain pipes that remove condensation.
+Step 5: Connect the piping.
+After the wiring, the installer will connect the refrigerant pipes that transport hot gas or cold liquid to the indoor units and the drainage pipes that remove condensation.
 These should also be insulated as required.

 Step 6: Quality testing phase.
-Finally, they will carry out thorough testing of the entire system to ensure it is working optimally before use.
+Finally, the installer will thorough test the entire system to ensure it is working optimally before use.

 Climate solution outdoor unit standing on terrace